 You can use any plain text editor, like Notepad, to write the code.
-Or, you can use a specialty program for writing HTML pages.
+Or, you can use a specialty program for writing HTML pages, like the popular Adobe Dreamweaver.
 Such programs make it much easier to manage complex pages and large web sites.
 Also useful are programs that help you write scripts or that check your HTML code for errors.

 See Wikipedia for an article listing popular HTML editors.

 MS Paint: Old versions of MS Paint, which comes with Windows, cannot save images in GIF, JPG or PNG formats.